sbreatnach/distrod/README.md

 # TODO

+* Revert to network manager for network connection handling
 * earlyoom for better low-memory handling
 * Dynamic monitor and resolution detection
 * Configure fstab based on partitions specified